AleksandarHaber/Simulation-and-Animation-of-Cart-Pole-State-Space-Model-in-Python-and-Pygame/README.md

 (3) Generate the animation of simulated state-space trajectories by using the Pygame library.

+Explanation of the posted files:

+- "derivationSimulation.py" - RUN THIS FILE FIRST! - this file is used to automatically derive the state-space model of the cart-pendulum system and to simulate the state-space model.
+This file will generate the simulation data file "simulationData.npy"

+- animation.py" - RUN THIS FILE AFTER RUNNING "derivationSimulation.py"  - this file is used to animate the simulated dynamics by using the Pygame library.
+This file will load the simulation data from the file "simulationData.npy".

 Tutorials explaining the posted files:

 - Derivation of the equations of motion of the cart-pendulum system: